Automated calibration for stability selection in penalised regression and graphical models: Discussion

 \section{Discussion}

+The stability selection models and proposed calibration procedure have been implemented in the R package sharp (version 1.2.1), available on CRAN.
+The selection performances of our variable selection and (multi-block) graphical models were evaluated in a simulation study.
+We showed that stability selection models yield higher $\text{F}_1$-score, to the cost of a (limited) increase in computation time.
+The computational efficiency of the proposed approaches can easily be improved using warm start and parallelisation, both readily implemented in the R package sharp.
+We also demonstrated that the proposed calibration procedure is generally identifying the optimal threshold in selection proportion which leads to overall equivalent or better performances than previously proposed approaches based solely on error control.
+Our multi-block extension was successful in removing some of the technical bias through a more flexible modelling, but generated a ten-fold increase in computation time compared to single-block models on these simulations.

+The proposed approaches also generated promising results on real OMICs data \citep{Dusan}.
 The development of stability-enhanced models accommodating data with a known block structure we proposed was triggered by the multi-OMICs application for the characterisation of the molecular signature of smoking.
 Their application to methylation and gene expression data gave further insights on the long-range correlations previously reported \citep{Florence}, and revealed a credible pivotal cross-OMICs role of the LRRN3 transcript \citep{HuanSmoking}.
 Annotation of the networks using biological information from the Reactome database identifies modules mostly composed of nodes belonging to the same pathways, suggesting that statistical correlations can reflect functional role in shared biological pathways.

-The selection performances of our (multi-block) graphical models were evaluated in a simulation study.
-We showed that stability selection models yield higher $\text{F}_1$-score, to the cost of a (limited) increase in computation time.
-The computational efficiency of the proposed approaches can easily be improved through parallelisation and the use of warm start, where models are iteratively fitted over a path from larger to smaller penalty values and the estimate from the previous iteration is a starting point for the gradient descent algorithm \citep{CVlasso}.
-We also demonstrated that the proposed calibration procedure is generally identifying the optimal threshold in selection proportion which leads to overall equivalent or better performances than previously proposed approaches based solely on error control.
-Our multi-block extension was successful in removing some of the technical bias through a more flexible modelling, but generated a ten-fold increase in computation time compared to single-block models on these simulations.